MosArtStudio/TrombPol---EVI/README.md

   Potentiometer changes an octave.

-  Valves 1, 2 and 3 are decresing a notes (like on a trumpet).
+  Valves 1, 2 and 3 are decreasing a notes (like on a trumpet).

   Valves up1, up2 and up3 are increasing a notes.